How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: State of research and research questions

 The recently published chatbot ChatGPT is a refined version of the large-language models \textit{InstructGPT} \cite{ouyang_training_2022} and \textit{GPT-3.5}.
 These models are based on a large body of internet data and were trained with different methods of human feedback \cite{openai_chatgpt_2022}.
 Since its release on November 30th, 2022, it has been updated several times to react to user feedback \cite{openai_chatgpt_2022-1}.
 However, as the developers of ChatGPT write on their website \cite{openai_chatgpt_2022}, "ChatGPT sometimes writes plausible-sounding but incorrect or nonsensical answers.
 Fixing this issue is challenging [...]".
 After conducting this study and while writing this paper, a new model, \textit{GPT-4} \cite{openai_gpt-4_2023}, was introduced by OpenAI, which is not only capable of processing language but also multimodal input.
 Also, the performance of GPT-4 when responding to physics problems is reportedly much better than that of GPT-3.5 \cite{west_advances_2023, holmes_evaluating_2023}.

 The unmatched quality of ChatGPT responses is the reason why it has reached much media attention \cite{lock_what_2022,roose_brilliance_2022,verma_what_2022} and is currently an arising object of interest for research across many fields.
 Several researchers have examined the quality of ChatGPT responses to exam questions, notably for medical \cite{gilson_how_2022}, pharmaceutical \cite{fergus_evaluating_2023}, law \cite{choi_chatgpt_2023}, economics \cite{geerling_chatgpt_2023}, and physics exams \cite{kortemeyer_could_2023,west_ai_2023}.
 They found that ChatGPT can answer enough questions sufficiently correctly to pass standardized exams in various fields.
 However, a recent review of the performance of ChatGPT on multiple choice-based exams concluded that, overall, ChatGPT performs only modestly on these tasks, especially when they included problem-solving, transfer tasks, or maths problems \cite{newton_chatgpt_2023}.
 It was concluded that ChatGPT can outperform humans especially on mere recall questions, but not on questions that ask for problem-solving or transfer \cite{newton_chatgpt_2023, geerling_chatgpt_2023}.
 Especially for physics questions, the studies noted that ChatGPT exhibits errors that resemble those of novice physics learners while not showing any signs of metacognition, i.e., ChatGPT presents potentially false information as if it was a fact \cite{kortemeyer_could_2023,west_ai_2023,gregorcic_chatgpt_2023}.
 This issue has been reportedly partly resolved in the latest version of ChatGPT (GPT-4), while also this model still produces erroneous responses in certain cases \cite{west_advances_2023}.
+In a recent pilot-study \cite{bitzenbauer_chatgpt_2023}, two activities with ChatGPT regarding the critical thinking skills of students were implemented in the physics classroom.
+The study gave hints towards a positive influence of this activity towards ChatGPT.